-- 911 Calls;
+- 911 Calls:

 - Crime Index:

 - Vehicle Accidents;

 - Workplace Fatalities;

 - Public Safety Education; and

 - Evacuation Plans and Disaster Preparedness.

 Of these, county-level data are available for all except Public Safety Education.
 Per capita calls for emergency service remained stable from 2005 to 2007.
-The crime rate index decreased 36% from 2000 to 2007, with the exception of a slight increase (2.6%) from 2002 to 2003.
-The number of people in all motor vehicle accidents in Cleveland County decreased 11% from 2001 to 2007, reflecting declines in people in crashes involving non-fatal injuries and in people in crashes involving property damage only.
-The number of people in crashes involving fatalities ranged from 33 to 64 during this time period.
-Investigated workplace fatalities remained low from 2002 to 2008, with zero or one fatality every year except 2003, which had four fatalities.
-As of early 2009, Cleveland County had in place eight of the nine evacuation planning and disaster preparedness measures, but does not have the means to quickly warn or inform citizens (Reverse 911 System).
+The crime rate for Union County decreased by one third from 2000 to 2003, and then increased 20% by 2007.
+The number of people in motor vehicle accidents of all types increased 32% from 2001 to 2007, including crashes involving fatalities, those involving only non-fatal injuries, and those involving property damage only.
+The number of investigated workplace fatalities varied between zero and three from 2002 to 2008.
+As of early 2009, Union County had in place eight of nine evacuation planning and disaster preparedness measures but did not have the means to quickly warn or inform citizens (Reverse 911 System).